vyperlang/vyper/docs/vyper-by-example.rst

 ``address`` and ``_bidding_time`` with type ``timedelta``, the time difference between the start and end of the auction.
-We then store these two pieces of information into the contract variables ``self.beneficiary`` and ``self.endAuction``.
+We then store these two pieces of information into the contract variables ``self.beneficiary`` and ``self.auctionEnd``.
 Notice that we have access to the current time by calling ``block.timestamp``. ``block`` is an object available within any Vyper contract and provides information about the block at the time of calling.
 Similar to ``block``, another important object available to us within the